dalena/flat-2018/src/content/issues/1-flat/articles/mendelsohn/index.md

                 <strong>1995</strong>: The city of San Francisco passes its first anti-discrimination ordinance specifically protecting the civil liberties of transgender people.
 This is the same year that “many formerly ‘gay and lesbian’ or ‘gay, lesbian, and bisexual’ organizations and events [begin] to add the T to their names.”
 Trans allies among the Lesbian Avengers at the Michigan Womyn’s Music Festival invite Camp Trans activists to enter into dialogue about the transphobic policies and attitudes upheld by the Womyn’s Festival (Susan Stryker, 2016).
             </li>
             <li>
                 <strong>2003</strong>: The state of California adds gender identity to the list of identities protected by state anti-discrimination law.
-Sodomy laws are repealed in the Supreme Court ruling *Lawrence v.
-Texas* — overturning the case *Bowers v.
-Hardwick*, which upheld a Georgia law criminalizing oral and anal sex in private between consenting adults (which had passed 5-to-4 votes in 1986).
+Sodomy laws are repealed in the Supreme Court ruling <strong>Lawrence v.
+Texas</strong> — overturning the case <strong>Bowers v.
+Hardwick</strong>, which upheld a Georgia law criminalizing oral and anal sex in private between consenting adults (which had passed 5-to-4 votes in 1986).
             </li>
             <li>
                 <strong>2009</strong>: The Matthew Shepard and James Boyd Jr. Hate Crimes Prevention Act adds gender identity and/or expression as a protected category to federal hate crime law.
 The Human Resources Administration (HRA) Review Committee creates a grassroots organizing campaign to raise awareness and build public pressure demanding that HRA change its policies and practices, focusing on collective action by low-income trans people of color.
 New policy is won—though it’s a “watered down, thin version of the initially proposed ‘Best Practices’ document drafted by the 2005 committee” (Dean Spade, 2011).